danielfrg/wiki.danielfrg.com/src/content/docs/tech/software.md

 ## Other

-- VLC
+- Video: VLC but also using IINA a lot now
-- WhatsApp / Signal
+- Messaging: WhatsApp / Signal